particledatagroup/hep-resources/content.md

 # Research Institutions

 * **INSPIRE Institutions:**
     INSPIRE Institutions contains over 11,500 institutes, laboratories, and universities, where research on particle physics and astrophysics is led.
 Every record includes, whenever possible, as detailed information, such as address, web links, experiments, and links to INSPIRE papers authored by people affiliated to that institution.
-One can search for a particular institution by name, acronym, and location.
-The website provides an alphabetical list by country, and a list of the top 500 HEP and astrophysics institutions sorted by country: <http://inspirehep.net/institutions>
+One can search for a particular institution by name, acronym, and location. <http://inspirehep.net/institutions>

 # People